 As such, an acceptable inventory shrinkage rate is as small as possible.

-How to control inventory shrinkage
+Inventory shrinkage management: how to control inventory shrinkage

 Unless you find a way to completely eliminate accidental damage, you’ll always have some inventory shrinkage over the course of your business’s lifetime.